Sadia Abbasi: Political career

-Abbasi was elected to the Senate of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on reserved seat for women from Punjab in March 2003 Senate election.
+Abbasi was elected to the Senate of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) on a reserved seat for women from Punjab in the March 2003 Senate election.

-In February 2009, she quit PML-N and resigned from her Senate seat shortly before the expiry of her term in the Senate after PML-N refused to issue her ticket for running in the March 2009 Senate election.
+In February 2009, she quit PML-N and resigned from her Senate seat shortly before the expiry of her term in the Senate after PML-N refused to issue her a ticket for the March 2009 Senate election.

-In December 2011, she joined Pakistan Tehreek-e-Insaf in absentia, represented at the induction ceremony by her son Ossama Riaz.
+In December 2011, she joined Pakistan Tehreek-e-Insaf in absentia.

-She was nominated by PML-N as its candidate in 2018 Pakistani Senate election.
+She was nominated by PML-N as its candidate in the 2018 Pakistani Senate election.
 However the Election Commission of Pakistan declared all PML-N candidates for the Senate election as independent after a ruling of the Supreme Court of Pakistan.

 She was re-elected to the Senate as an independent candidate on a reserved seat for women from Punjab in the Senate election.
 She joined the treasury benches, led by PML-N after getting elected.
 She took oath as Senator on 12 March 2018.

-On 17 October 2018 the Supreme Court of Pakistan disqualified the Senate membership of Abbasi over dual nationality.
+On 17 October 2018, the Supreme Court of Pakistan disqualified the Senate membership of Abbasi over dual nationality.

-2021 - 2027
+2021 - 2021

-Abbasi was elected to the Senate for a third, 6 year term on a reserve seat for women from Punjab in March 2021.
+Abbasi was elected to the Senate for a third, 6-year term on a reserve seat for women from Punjab in March 2021.
 She is a member of the following standing committees: Cabinet Secretariat, Petroleum, Planning, Development and Special Initiatives, Finance, Revenue and Economic Affairs and Foreign Affairs.
 In late 2021, in the Senate Standing Committee on Law and Justice, she tabled 2 proposed amendments to the Constitution including declaring a women's right to inheritance as a fundamental right.
-The proposed amendment read, “no women shall be deprived of her share from the inheritance in Pakistan” but was rejected by the Committee.
+The proposed amendment read, “no women shall be deprived of her share from the inheritance in Pakistan” but was rejected by the committee.